A treasure hunt to discover the theme

 - Prepare a cookie recipe.
 Place them in jars and send home for children to enjoy with their family.

-The word flashcards may be used during circle time to spark a conversation with the group or in your reading and writing area.
+The word flashcards may be used during circle time to spark a conversation with your group or in your reading and writing area.
 They may also be used to identify your thematic bins.
-(Open word flashcards - Family) family, father, mother, grandfather, grandmother, baby, house, small, tall, teenager, genealogical tree, generations
+(Open word flashcards-Family) (Open giant word flashcards-Family) family, father, mother, grandfather, grandmother, baby, house, small, tall, teenager, genealogical tree, generations

 Picture clue story